LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ## Illustration

 This is a Proof-of-Concept (PoC) implementation.
-In the paper, we assume a peer-to-peer network for smooth operation of the MPC protocol.
-In experimental practice, we implemented a single peer that can be executed on a low-specification instance.
-We estimated the overall efficiency by calculating the computational, memory, and communication costs incurred by a node during a single proof generation process.
-Although we did not implement actual communication (an industrial-grade implementation could address this), we ensured that each instance accurately executed its assigned tasks, and we properly tracked for the communication overhead.
+In this work, we assume a peer-to-peer network for smooth operation of the MPC protocol.
+Each peer can be a low-specification instance (e.g., 2 vCPU and 4 GB memory is enough), where peers will be connected through LAN/WAN.
+The parties can collaboratively generate a ZK proof for large-scale circuits while preserving witness privacy.

+We provide three kinds of modes, which are classified as follows and can be switched by adjusting Rust features:

+- `leader`: A single peer that simulates its own part of the job according to the protocol.
+It is ensured that this instance accurately executes its assigned tasks, and we properly track the computation time and communication overhead.
+- `local` and `local-multi-thread`: The local mode will simulate the distributed protocol locally, where every task is executed by a single thread. `local-multi-thread` enables multiple threads to simulate different parties locally (so your machine's number of threads should not exceed the number of parties).
+- `collaborative`: This mode actually runs a distributed cluster, where different parties are deployed on different machines and collaborate together to generate a proof.
+We provide some scripts to deploy such a cluster.

 ## Version